axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 3.md

    ```
 6. Check tokens are arrived

-   The [Axelar Network dst addr] is the address you created in setp 1, assocaited with your [key-name]
+   The [Axelar Network dst addr] is the address you created in step 1, associated with your [key-name]
    ```
    axelard q bank balances [Axelar Network dst addr]
    ```